Erosion Resistant Coating

-The combination of ultra-hardness with enhanced toughness provides excellent protection against erosion at various impingement angles.
+The combination of extreme hardness with enhanced toughness provides excellent protection against erosion at various impingement angles.

 Erosion resistance tests were performed in accordance with ASTM G76-95; velocity was 70m/sec and aluminium oxide (particle size 50 microns) was used as the erosive material.
 The graph below presents the test results and comparative results for other hard materials at various angles of impact.
-The Hardide erosion rate was 0.017 - 0.019 mm3/g which is significantly better than the erosion rate of the tested types of Cemented Carbide, White Iron, Hard Chrome and Chrome Carbide Weld Overlay.
-Hardide resists erosion by alumina particles at 70m/sec; three times better than steel and more than two times better than Cemented Carbide (hardmetal).
-Hardide also significantly exceeded various currently used hard materials in a sand/water erosion test.
+The Hardide coating erosion rate was 0.017 – 0.019 mm3/g which is significantly better than the erosion rate of the tested types of cemented carbide, white iron, hard chrome and chrome carbide weld overlay.
+The Hardide coating resists erosion by alumina particles at 70m/sec; three times better than steel and more than two times better than cemented carbide (hardmetal).
+Hardide coatings also significantly exceeded various currently used hard materials in a sand/water erosion test.